Distribution free MMD tests for model selection with estimated parameters: Non-degenerate MMD-based tests for model selection

-with $\sigma^2_q>0$ if and only if $P_1$ or $P_2$ is not a Dirac (see Section~\ref{asymp_var_estim} below).
-Therefore, a test of $\Hc_0$ may always be based on $\hmmd_q(P_1,P_2)$.
-Unfortunately, it may result in a power loss compared to a test based on $\hmmd(P_1,P_2)$ since $\hmmd_q(P_1,P_2)$ does not use all pairs of observations which are available from a sample of size $n$ drawn from $P_1\otimes P_2$.
-It should be noted that a test of $\Hc_0$ based on $\hmmd_q$ is similar to the idea of \cite{shekhar2022}, who have recently proposed a $\mmd$-based test statistic of $\Hc_0$ that is essentially a non-degenerate two-sample $U$-statistic.
-Similarly to the behavior that is to be expected for $\hmmd_q$, \cite{shekhar2022} observe a power loss of their test statistic in comparison to a test based on $\hmmd$.
-Therefore, it is desirable to approximately keep the power of a test based on $\hmmd (P_1,P_2)$, while resorting to the critical values of a normal distribution.
+with $\sigma^2_q>0$, essentially if and only if $P_1$ or $P_2$ is not a Dirac (see (\ref{calc_sigma_q}) below).
+Therefore, a test of $\Hc_0:P_1=P_2$ may always be based on $\hmmdq(P_1,P_2)$.
+Unfortunately, it may result in a power loss compared to a test based on $\hmmd(P_1,P_2)$ since $\hmmdq(P_1,P_2)$ does not use all pairs of observations which are available from a sample of size $n$ drawn from $P_1\otimes P_2$.
+It should be noted that a test of $\Hc_0$ based on $\hmmdq(P_1,P_2)$ is similar to the idea of \cite{shekhar2022}, who have recently proposed a $\mmd$-based test statistic of $\Hc_0$ that is essentially a non-degenerate two-sample $U$-statistic.
+Similarly to the expected behavior for $\hmmdq(P_1,P_2)$, \cite{shekhar2022} observe a power loss of their test statistic in comparison to a test based on $\hmmd(P_1,P_2)$.
+Therefore, it is desirable to approximately keep the power of a test based on $\hmmd (P_1,P_2)$, while resorting to the critical values of a normal distribution under the null hypothesis.

-For this purpose, we will consider a linear combination of $\hmmd(P_1,P_2)$ and $\hmmd_q(P_1,P_2)$ in the spirit of~\cite{schennach2017simple}: introduce some (possibly random and data dependent) weights $\epsilon_n>0$ and define the test statistic
+To this purpose, we will consider a linear combination of $\hmmd(P_1,P_2)$ and $\hmmdq(P_1,P_2)$ in the spirit of~\cite{schennach2017simple}: introduce some (possibly random and data dependent) weights $\epsilon_n>0$ and define the test statistic